QingpengWen/MSIM-SOG/README.md

 # MSIM-SOG

-This repository contains the `PyTorch` implementation of the paper:
+This repository contains the `PyTorch` implementation of the paper in the 2023 International Conference on Neural Information Processing (ICONIP2023 Vol.12):

 **A deep joint model of Multi-Slot Intent interaction with Second-Order Gate for Spoken Language Understanding**.